VidyaSource/website/src/_content/blog/what-if-marvel-built-a-minimum-viable-product.md

 The idea is really quite simple.
-Whether you are conscious of it or not, the product you have in mind is based on your assumptions about what your customers want and why, so the purpose of the MVP is to validate those assumptions with hard data around *a lightweight representation of your product* before you commit your full resources to building out in full.
+Whether you are conscious of it or not, the product you have in mind is based on your assumptions about what your customers want and why, so the purpose of the MVP is to validate those assumptions with hard data around *a lightweight representation of your product* before you commit your full resources to building it out in full.
-You give your early adopters access to your MVP and consider their feedback, which Ries calls "validated learning."
+You give your early adopters access to the MVP and consider their feedback, which Ries calls "validated learning."
 Validated learning is crucial.
 For Ries, it's quantifiable feedback that is "the unit of progress for lean startups."

 Based on what you learned, you either "[pivot](https://www.youtube.com/watch?v=n67RYI_0sc0)"